storyexplorer/The-Story-Explorer/_posts/2024-2-12-the-purpose-of-stories.md

 In the beginning, Dorothy is dissatisfied with where she lives and the people around her.
 So she tries to run away, and then she ends up in Oz (setting --- one "over the rainbow", in color, wonderful) and wants to get home (conflict).
 So, she follows the Yellow Brick Road to see the Wizard (meaningful action).

-Throughout the story, Dorothy realizes that from the beginning she had everything she was looking for.
+By the end of the story, Dorothy realizes that from the beginning she had everything she was looking for.

 In terms of other characters, Dorothy had the relationships she found in the Scarecrow, the Tin Man, and the Lion at home on the farm.
 And speaking of those supporting characters, they also already had what they were looking for: the Scarecrow was always coming up with plans (using his brain), the Tin Man was always showing emotion (heart), and the Lion was always going along on the journey despite being scared (courage).